Presenter: Patrick Rydell, Ed.D., CCC-SLP

 "I enjoyed the practical ways to bring peers into JARs.
 This course was engaging and informative."
 D.A.
 (Aug.
 2022)

 "I enjoyed the discussion about the benefits of peer modeling vs adult modeling in language/social learning.
-The course was easy to understand and was very interesting with many good concepts that are easy to apply to daily therapy sessions."
+This course was easy to understand and was very interesting with many good concepts that are easy to apply to daily therapy sessions."
 R.P.
 (June 2022)

 "Clear examples.
 I liked the examples of what to say and how to use the peer."
 C.W.
 (June 2022)